Arts & Entertainment Calendar

 Ballroom dance lessons (cued) waltz, foxtrot, swing, rhumba, cha-cha and more are taught by Penny Lewis at the Old West End Gym on Mondays at 6:30 p.m.
 Experienced round dancers are invited to attend the dances at 7:30 p.m. on Mondays.
 For info, call 295-2590 or 673-1623.

-Ballroom Dancers of the Sandhills will begin its eighth year on Friday, Sept.
-5, at the Olde West End Gym.
-The Friday dances begin with a dance lesson at 7:15pm followed by Rhythm and Smooth dancing from 8 to 10 p.m.
-Dances for 2008 will be on Sept.
-5, 19; Oct.
+Ballroom Dancers of the Sandhills begins its eighth year at the Old West End Gym.
+The Friday dances begin with a dance lesson at 7:15 p.m., followed by Rhythm and Smooth dancing from 8-10 p.m.
+Dances for 2008 will be on Oct.
 3, 24; Nov.
 7, 21; Dec.
 5, 19.
-An open house for new dancers will be held on Friday Sept.
-19. For further info, contact Bryan and Margaret Cropley at 295-2730.
+For info, contact Bryan and Margaret Cropley at 295-2730.

 Carolina Performing Arts Center will hold fall classes.
-For more info or for registration, call 695-7898.
-Fall registration is being accepted for ages 3 to adult.
+For info or registration, call 695-7898.

 Line dance classes are held on Tuesday evenings at the V.F.W., 615 S. Page St., Southern Pines.
 Cost is $10 for four weeks of classes.
 Call 692-8878 to register.

 Pinehurst Ballroom Dance Studio offers professionally taught social ballroom dance lessons.
-Private or group lessons are taught.
-For couples or singles.
+Private or group lessons are taught for couples or singles.
 Specialization is in weddings, debutante balls, proms and cruise lessons.
-Info, call 295-3003, or visit online at www.pinehurstballroomdance.com.
+For info, call 295-3003, or visit www.pinehurstballroomdance.com.

 Stardust Dinner Dance Clubhas dinner and dancing most every month at a local country club.
 The schedule includes ballroom-style dancing to six of the area's finest bands.
 Most of the dinner dances are held onthe fourth Thursday of each month at Whispering Pines Country Club.
 Anyone may come as a guest for one dance for the cost of dinner.Call Kadie at 295-1916.